ArchivistProject/archivist/README.md

 ## Administration

-These commands are run from your archivist-docker directory.
+These commands are run from your [`./archivist-docker`](https://github.com/ArchivistProject/archivist-docker) directory.

 You can access the Rails interactive console with: